dlareau/puzzlehunt_server/docs/basics.rst

 and therefore you should not put any content directly into this folder.

 Puzzles should not be checked into the Github repository.
-They should exist on some accessible online file source (we use Dropbox) and will be downloaded and converted when the admin choses to do so.
+They should exist on some accessible online file source (we have used Dropbox in the past) and will be downloaded and converted when the admin choses to do so.
 Once downloaded, the puzzle files live in ``{PROJECT FOLDER}/media/puzzles/`` and are named using the "puzzle id" field of the puzzle which is enforced to be unique to each puzzle.

-To protect users from being able to just go to ``/media/puzzles/{Puzzle_id}.pdf`` and get puzzles, the server comes included with a protected routing path.
+To protect users from being able to just go to ``/media/puzzles/{Puzzle_id}.pdf`` and get puzzles, the server comes included with a protected routing path utilizing X-Sendfile.
 The /protected/ URL will only allow a user to access puzzle files if they have unlocked the puzzle.
 To avoid hard-coding that path, you can use the variable "settings.PROTECTED_URL"  after importing the project settings.